 Entrance into the Bachelor of Arts programs does not require an audition, but students are invited to audition if they would like to be considered for a music scholarship.
 All applicants for the Bachelor of Arts in Music must include in the application their musical activities and reasons for wanting to study music, as these are important criteria for admission into the School of Music.

 Students may not choose a specific major within music until the end of the first year of study.
 During the first year, all students follow the same program of general musical and liberal arts studies.
-At the end of the second semester of study, students, in consultation with the School of Music adviser, decide whether to pursue a specific major or stay within the music and liberal arts track.
+At the end of the second semester of study, students, in consultation with the Departments of Music adviser, decide whether to pursue a specific major or stay within the music and liberal arts track.
 Those opting to pursue a specific major must then be accepted into the major; those wishing to major in performance must audition for the appropriate applied faculty, and those wishing to major in music history and literature must submit a formal paper to the musicology faculty.
 No additional action is required for those who choose to major in music and liberal arts.
 Students may choose to apply and audition for Bachelor of Music programs at any time before the end of the sophomore year; however, because of the large number of specialized courses required in those programs, students should be aware that switching programs will likely lengthen the amount of time for them to complete the degree.

 All Bachelor of Arts students must complete a minimum of four semesters of private instruction in a performance area at either one or three semester hours of credit per semester, depending on the student’s interest and qualifications.
 Before registering for private instruction, students must perform a hearing for the appropriate applied faculty; the hearing will determine teacher placement as well as whether the student is qualified for three-credit lessons (MUPI 169).
 All students must also complete a minimum of four semesters of any School of Music performing organization, such as University Symphony Orchestra, CUA Chamber Choir, University Singers, University Chorus, CUA Town & Gown Community Chorus, CUA Women’s Chorus, and Wind Ensemble.
 Students will select the appropriate ensemble in consultation with the School of Music adviser.
 All ensembles except the Town & Gown Community Chorus require the student to pass an audition before being permitted to register.